 Self-Awareness is the ability to be aware of how and why you make particular choices in response to certain things.
-Learn your triggers and learn how to better react to certain situations or how to not react to them at all.
-You may not necessarily learn how to prevent whatever those triggers are, but instead learn how to change your response to them.
+Therefore, working on your own self-awareness involves learning your triggers, how to better react to certain situations, and how sometimes it’s better to not react to them at all.
+You may not necessarily learn how to prevent whatever those triggers are, but rather, you should learn how to change your response to them.

-What does it mean to work on Self-Awareness?
-You need to learn to better understand not just your negative triggers, but also what you react to positively.
-It’s all about figuring out how to balance yourself in a way that you can have a cool approach to everything.
+Understanding your own self awareness means better understanding not just your negative triggers, but also what you react to positively and why.
+It’s all about figuring out how to balance yourself in a way that you can have a cool and sensible approach to everything.

 Self-Awareness Begins With Tempering Expectations

 Believe it or not, you can actually react too positively to something.
-Many times in my life I have looked forward to a particular event.
-It may be a new TV show being aired or some big new project being given to me that can net me lots of money.
+Many times in my life I have looked forward to a particular event with great anticipation.
+It may be a new TV show being aired or some big new project being given to me that can net me serious profit.

-Sometimes, that show ends up being a let-down and then you react quite negatively to that disappointment.
+Sometimes, that show ends up being a let-down, and I’ll find myself reacting quite negatively to that disappointment.
 I’m fairly picky in what I watch anyway, so my disappointment is usually kept to a minimum.
 But, some people really get bent out of shape when their expectations are let down.
-Fortunately, I tend to keep my expectations of television shows and movies to a minimum, anyway.
+Fortunately, I tend to keep my own expectations of television shows and movies to a minimum, anyway.

 For example, I’ll go into a film without many preconceptions, which is why I tend to avoid reviews before actually viewing anything.
 I especially avoid spoilers – not that they’ll necessarily ruin the viewing experience for me.
 But then, I’ll go into the viewing with more precise expectations than I would have otherwise.